smessie/Article-ESWC2024-DFDP/content/architecture.md

 In traditional centralized Web apps, different users interact with the same centralized Web server using different interfaces, all written for and working only with that server.
 Additionally, the data is stored on the server of the application, outside the user's control.
-The [Solid protocol](cite:cites solid-protocol) provides a standardized interface, tackling that problem, but still many apps are being built with assumptions about the data that is stored in the pod, and they are designed for one specific use case.
+The [Solid protocol](cite:cites solid-protocol) provides a standardized interface, tackling that problem <span class="comment" data-author="RT">Could you clarify a bit more what this interface is, and how the problem is solved?</span>, but still many apps are being built with assumptions about the data that is stored in the pod <span class="comment" data-author="RT">If not in the pod, where should it be stored instead?
+Do you mean that there is the assumption of storage in a specific location?</span>, and they are designed for one specific use case.
-This paper pushes this decentralized architecture a step further with the introduction of a declarative Solid app that makes no assumptions about the interface and app itself.
+In this work, we push this decentralized architecture a step further with the introduction of a declarative Solid app that makes no assumptions about the interface and app itself.
 A schematic overview of the architecture is shown in [](#fig:renderer-architecture).
 First, a user that wants to create a form should build a declarative form description using a form generator.
 Then, it can send that form description to another user to fill it out.